Home / In retirement / Income from super / How lump sums can reduce your transfer balance account

 As mentioned earlier, it’s the paperwork at the time of the event that is most important.

-Most public super funds would have a standard form to use when commencing a pension or accessing a lump sum.
+Public super funds have a standard form or website request to use when commencing a pension or accessing a lump sum.
 Always check with the relevant fund.

-Where an SMSF is already paying a pension, the required documentation needs to be in place prior to any payment being made, namely:
+For an SMSF to pay a pension, the required documentation needs to be in place prior to any payment being made, namely:

-- (In some cases) a request that the trustees treat all payments above the minimum pension required as lump sum payments, with separate documentation for these.
+• (In some cases) a request that the trustees treat all payments above the minimum pension required as lump sum payments, with separate documentation for these.
+This request would serve to override the usual requirement that all payments from a pension are pension payments unless accompanied by a specific request for a commutation

 Then, if there is a lump sum being taken from the SMSF, the following documentation needs to be in place prior to any payment being made:

-- A member request for a lump sum payment, including the lump sum amount and from which account it should be paid (the member’s pension account or accumulation account).
-This article has focussed on accessing a lump sum from an existing pension account.
+• A member request for a lump sum payment, including the lump sum amount and from which account it should be paid (the member’s pension account or accumulation account).
+For certainty, requests for lump sum payments from a pension account should specifically mention whether the payment should be treated as a pension payment (and counted towards minimum withdrawal requirements) or should be processed as a lump sum (commutation).

 Final comments